A Lattice Inspired Model for Monopole Dynamics

 The site-reduction of U(1) lattice gauge theory along the spatial directions is used to model the monopole dynamics.
 The reduced theory is that of the angle-valued coordinates on the discrete worldline.
 Below the critical coupling $g_{c}=1.125$ and temperature $T_c=0.335$ the model exhibits a first order phase transition.
 It is argued that the phase structure matches with the proposed role for magnetic monopoles in the confinement mechanism based on the dual Meissner effect.

-{ Keywords: Lattice gauge theory, Reduced models, Magnetic monopoles}\\ { PACS No.: 11.15.Ha, 11.25.Uv, 14.80.Hv}
+{ Keywords: Lattice gauge theory; Reduced models; Magnetic monopoles}\\ { PACS No.: 11.15.Ha, 11.25.Uv, 14.80.Hv}

-The theoretical studies \cite{lattice,kogut,banks,savit,guth,spencer,jaffe,polya1,polya2,thooft1} as well as several lattice simulations \cite{creutz,nauen,bha,moria,degran,wiese} strongly suggest that the Abelain U(1) gauge theory exhibits two different regimes, separated by a phase transition.
-The two phases are supposed to be the confined and the Coulomb phases at the strong and weak coupling limits, respectively.
-According to the scenario based on the dual Meissner effect in superconductors, the magnetic monopoles play a very distinguished role in the transition between two phases \cite{nambu,mandelstam,thooft2}.
-At the strong coupling limit, where the monopoles have tiny masses, the non-stopping motion of monopoles around the electric fluxes prevents them to spread, leading to the confinement of the electric charges.
-Instead, at the small coupling limit where the monopoles are highly massive, the electric fluxes originated from source charges are likely to spread over space, leading to the Coulomb's law.
+The theoretical \cite{lattice,kogut,banks,savit,guth,spencer,jaffe,polya1,polya2,thooft1} and lattice simulation \cite{creutz,nauen,bha,moria,degran,wiese,arnold,langfeld} studies strongly suggest that the 4D Abelain U(1) gauge theory exhibits a phase transition between confined and Coulomb phases.
+According to the scenario based on the dual Meissner effect in superconductors, the magnetic monopoles play a distinguished role in the phase transition \cite{banks,savit,nambu,mandelstam,thooft2}; for details see \cite{ripka}.
+At the strong coupling limit where the monopoles have a tiny mass and high density, the motion of monopoles around the electric field fluxes prevents them to spread over the space, leading to the confinement of electric charges.
+Instead, at the small coupling limit where the monopoles are massive and dilute, the field fluxes originated from electric charges are likely to spread, leading to the Coulomb's law.
 Supposedly there are critical coupling and temperature $g_c$ and $T_c$ at which the transition between two phases occurs.
-The lattice simulations suggest $g_c\simeq 1$ \cite{creutz,nauen,bha,moria,degran,wiese}.
+The lattice simulations suggest $g_c\simeq 1$ \cite{creutz,nauen,bha,moria,degran,wiese,arnold,langfeld}.

+By now the best known framework to study the above mentioned phase transition is the lattice formulation of the U(1) theory, in which the gauge fields are treated as compact angle variables.
+The pure U(1) action defined on the Euclidean lattice is given by \cite{lattice,kogut}